thzandvl/xbox-shipping/ABAPSDKSetup.md

 This method will :
 1. Gather the required delivery information to be send in the message
-1. Generate the JSON Message
+2. Generate the JSON Message
-1. Send the JSON Message to the Azure Service Bus Queue using the ABAP SDK
+3. Send the JSON Message to the Azure Service Bus Queue using the ABAP SDK

 #### Gather the required delivery information
-Here I read directly from the Delivery tables, but one could as well call a BAPI to get the Delivery Details.
-The Id of the shipment can be found the ´SENDER´ object.
+For our simple example we can directly read the Delivery tables, but one could as well call a BAPI to get the Delivery details.
+The needed Id of the shipment can be found the ´SENDER´ object.

 ```
   ...